Notice: March 2021

 A regional approach makes sense for the North Island given the geographical distribution of tourism products, how visitors travel and search for information on the region, and the connections between communities offering tourism services.

-VINT has made great progress in the past 7 years to build awareness for the region as a tourism destination.
+VINT was formally established in 2009 and has made great progress in building awareness for the region as a tourism destination.
 By pooling resources and working collectively we have had a larger impact for the region.
-It is important to keep the momentum of this program and stay visible in our target markets to continue to grow tourism and business on the North Island.
+It is important to keep the momentum of this program and stay visible in our target markets to remain competitive and continue to grow tourism business on the North Island.

 As an accommodation operator, what is my role?